eoinwoods/TeachYsJs/exercises/README.md

 The key points are that:

 * JavaScript files are turned into RequireJS modules by enclosing their content in the RequireJS function `define()` which allows the script's dependencies to be listed as well as the function that provides its content to be defined.
-* The `define()` function must return a JS object which provides the public interface to the module (i.e. a map of functions)
+* The function passed to `define()` must return a JS object which provides the public interface to the module (i.e. a map of functions)
-* RequireJS works by including a special `<script>` tag in the main HTML file of the form `<script data-main="mymainscript" src="scripts/require.js"></script>` where `mymainscript` is the application's RequireJS boot script (less the ".js" suffix) and `scripts/require.js` is the location of the RequireJS library.
+* RequireJS itself is loaded by including a special `<script>` tag in the main HTML file of the form `<script data-main="mymainscript" src="scripts/require.js"></script>` where `mymainscript` is the application's RequireJS boot script (less the ".js" suffix) and `scripts/require.js` is the location of the RequireJS library.
+* An application's RequireJS boot script defines a `require()` function to define its dependencies and bootstrap behaviour, which is called by RequireJS once the dependencies have been loaded and resolved.

 We now want to modularise the code we have, before we add more.